 Another requirement for rolling out PC power management at BGU was distributed management.
 Due to the different user activity profiles, each departmental IT administrator needed to be able to define and manage power savings for their own department or school, adapting a power savings policy that would best fit the needs of their end users and IT activities.
 At the same time, centralized reporting was needed to see the big picture – to monitor, understand and optimize the savings generated by the system.

-“We selected PowerPlug Pro after thorough research and evaluation.”
-Added Goldin.
-“It answered our complex requirements for maintaining critical processes uninterrupted while achieving significant savings, and for letting us delegate management tasks to the administrators in different academic units.
+“We selected PowerPlug Pro after thorough research and evaluation” added Mr. Goldin.
+“It answered our complex requirements for maintaining critical processes, uninterrupted while achieving significant savings, and for letting us delegate management tasks to the administrators in different academic units.
 We verified the savings reported by PowerPlug Pro by carefully measuring and monitoring actual electricity use at our facilities.
-Moreover, PowerPlug’s dedication to the process and their extensive experience in saving power helped us tailor and tweaks our savings plans.”
+Moreover, PowerPlug’s dedication to the process and their extensive experience in saving power helped us tailor and tweak our savings plans.”

 PowerPlug Pro was deployed on both public computers (at libraries and classrooms) and private computers (staff and faculty PCs) at BGU.
 Even when not configuring savings during daytime, and applying a savings policy only after 5:00 PM, BGU achieves savings of over 50% in PC electricity consumption, preventing over 250 tons of CO2 from being emitted to the atmosphere.

 About Ben Gurion University